HeemHeem/Capstone/Rhasspy/README.md

 Followed by\
 sudo usermod -a -G docker $USER\
 To add current user to the docker group.
 Restart your system to enact these changes.
 Finally, call ./docker_rebuild.sh to build Rhasspy docker container, which runs immediately in the background.
-The GUI for customizing Rhasspy is loacated at localhost:12101 on any web browser while the container is running.
+The GUI for customizing Rhasspy is loacated at localhost:12101 on any web browser while the container is running. \ \

+It is possible that the profile.json file will not be properly copied to the docker container.
+If this is the case, call \ sudo docker cp profile.json rhasspy:/profiles/en and restart the docker container.